Part of the TitleMax Title Loans chain · locations

 TitleMax is appropriate for vehicle owners in the Memphis area who face a genuine cash emergency and have no access to lower-cost credit — not for routine borrowing.
 The main caveat is that title loans are among the most expensive consumer credit products available, APRs are undisclosed on this page, and non-payment puts the borrower's vehicle at direct risk of repossession.

-• Vehicle owners with a clear title who need same-day cash and cannot qualify for traditional credit
+• Vehicle owners with a clear title who need same-day cash and may not meet traditional credit criteria

 • Borrowers with poor or thin credit histories who have been declined elsewhere